-Fourteen years since Botox® was FDA-approved for underarm excessive sweating and 7 years since the miraDry® medical device was FDA-cleared, there is a new treatment option (as of June 2018) for hyperhidrosis of the underarms from Dermira Inc. Qbrexza (pronounced kew brex' zah) comes in individually packaged cloths or wipes that can be used at home once per day to reduce underarm sweating.
+As of June 2018, there is a new treatment option for hyperhidrosis of the underarms from Dermira Inc. Qbrexza (pronounced kew brex' zah) is scheduled to become available in October 2018.
+It comes in individually packaged cloths or wipes that can be used at home once per day to reduce underarm sweating.
 One wipe is intended to be used for two underarms.
 The treatment works by blocking receptors responsible for sweat gland activation.
 The active ingredient in Qbrexza is glycopyrronium tosylate, an anticholinergic formulation.
 In research studies of Qbrexza, the most common side effects were:

 - Dry mouth (in 16.9-24.2% of patients)